 To find the right candidate for the role, you need to be on the platforms where your candidates spend the most time and are more likely to view the job opening.
 You might want to give all the information about the role, but no candidate wants to read lengthy paragraphs.

-Keep the job description crisp, concise, and highlight the important pointers.
+Keep the job description crisp, and concise, and highlight the important pointers.
 Some of the essential pointers you would want to cover in the job description are – reasons to work with the company, skill sets required for the job, and range of salary (preferred, not compulsory).
 Avoid leaving spaces for interpretation because with high-volume hiring jobs, time is a critical factor and you don’t want to end up wasting time trying to explain aspects of the job to potential candidates.

 If you often recruit for high-volume jobs, you should design job postings in a way that helps you convert more applicants.
 This way, you can make it easier for potential candidates to navigate through different pages and job postings.